Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 Head scaling typically means increasing HH while keeping dmodeld_{\text{model}} fixed.
 This reduces dkd_k, which has several consequences.

-1) Variance of dot products and softmax sharpness
+1) Score distribution and softmax sharpness

 If dkd_k shrinks, the variance of unscaled dot products shrinks: